-Application Deadline: November 1 Funding: Winter/Spring Application Process: Research project applications to the Research Foundation of the ASCRS are made on Public Health Service grant application form PHS 398.
+Application Process: Research project applications to the Research Foundation of ASCRS are made on Public Health Service grant application form PHS 398.
 The PHS grant application process has had a long history of satisfactory operation.
 By using PHS 398, the process of renewal or extension to subsequent Research Foundation or NIH funding, if applicable, will be facilitated.
 The Research Committee of the Research Foundation will make every effort to perform a comprehensive review of your application in an expeditious manner.
 This review may require assignment of appropriate expertise from the scientific community outside of the colon and rectal surgical field.

-If you have any questions, please contact the Research Foundation office at (847) 956-1846.
+If you have any questions, please contact the Research Foundation office at rf@fascrs.org or (847) 956-1846.